I am a... Family Member/Parent

 Return home

-• Returning to their home country can often be difficult, as students take time to re-adjust and may experience “reverse culture shock.”
+- Returning to their home country can often be difficult, as students take time to re-adjust and may experience “reverse culture shock.”
 Reverse Culture Shock is a term used to describe the feelings (of surprise, disorientation, confusion, etc.) experienced when people return to their home country and find they do not fit in as they used to.
-More information from the Department of State is available here, and from Diversity Abroad about Reverse Culture Shock: What It Is and How to Respond.
+More information from the Department of State is available on the U.S. Passports page, and from Diversity Abroad about Reverse Culture Shock: What It Is and How to Respond.

 Where can my student study abroad?